plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 ---
 title: Assistant Account Executive
-excerpt: support the C&C team in campaign planning and execution, research and analysis, and crafting marketing communications.
+excerpt: support the C&C team in campaign planning and help advance some of the world’s leading causes.
 date: 2020-01-15
 tags:
 - ads